geofs-pilot/GeoFS-All-in-one-Addon/README.md

 # GeoFS-All-in-one-Addon
+NOTE: A massive update has just been made, allowing the tampermonkey scripts to run as normal scripts without GM functions.
+Running the bookmarklet or main.js will have full functionality of the tampermonkey scripts.
+Also, the addon GeoFS-Chat-Fix has been added, AI ATC now has a toggle so that pressing D can either open the text or voice input, and pressing [/] now toggles autothrottle.
+Joystick support has also been added to autoland++.
+See instructions for further details.
-Born out of my obsession with having all the addons I could ever need in one place, this addon contains 25 addons, their instructions, and detailed flight procedures, compiled together. <br/>
+Born out of my obsession with having all the addons I could ever need in one place, this addon contains 26 addons, their instructions, and detailed flight procedures, compiled together. <br/>
  -Several of the addons have received some kind of modification/update to ensure full functionality, and to make sure they can run well together <br/>
 -If you would like the un-compressed version of one of the scripts, open an issue or ping me on discord (@geofs_pilot_09286) <br/>